Prabhjot-khera/textclassification-neural-net/README.md

 The results of the model training, including accuracy and loss, will be displayed in the console output.
 Additional plots showing the distribution of features for diabetic and non-diabetic patients are also generated.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.